 A digital signature is a secure, encrypted mark or code added to an electronic document to confirm the signatory's identity and their intent to agree - in effect, a digital "handshake."

-In the European Union, the eIDAS Regulation governs how digital signatures work and their legal weight.
+In the European Union, the eIDAS Regulation governs how digital signatures work and their legal weight in court.

 The Three eIDAS Signature Types